Kalles-Robotics-Club/2018-2019/CONTRIBUTING.md

 Azure Pipelines status:
 [![Build Status](https://dev.azure.com/kalles-robotics/Robotics%202018-2019/_apis/build/status/Kalles-Robotics-Club.kalles-robotics?branchName=master)](https://dev.azure.com/kalles-robotics/Robotics%202018-2019/_build/latest?definitionId=1?branchName=master)
 # Contributions
-Oh boy, time to structure how people are supposed to contribute because I'll bet somebody here doesn't know GitHub!
-*I know for a fact the teacher doesn't.*
-Anyway.
+Okay, this is just me trying to be different from readme :P
 Have a table of contents! :boom:
+1. How do contribute?
-1. GitHub Basics
+1. Contribution Rules

-1. How to contribute
+## How to contribute

-## GitHub Basics
-I'm adding this here since I'm pretty sure at least **someone** doesn't know GitHub.
-I'll put it in a list.
-* The Code tab (the one you're on) contains the programming already being used.
-* The Issues tab is where you report bugs, request features, add stuff to a [todo list,](https://github.com/TheFinalDawn/kalles-robotics/labels/To%20Do) etc.
-* The Pull Requests tab is where it gets interesting.
-This tab is where you send your contributions!
-I'll explain this one later.
-* The Projects tab.
-This tab is mainly for organization, and you can see who has been assigned to what.
-* Almost done, we have the Wiki tab.
-That one...
-Isn't used much... ~~at least in our case~~
-* Now for some admin tabs!
-The Insights tab is where admins can see repository stats.
-* Last, but not least ~~(yet still an admin tool)~~ is the settings tab.
-Of course.
+1. Make your changes to a fork (fork button up top) of this repo, and save them (make sure to push!)
+1. Go to your repository _on github_
+1. Click Pull Requests
+1. Click "New Pull Request"
+1. Click "Create Pull Request"
+1. Title your PR appropriately (rules)
+1. Basically fill in the blanks, delete the unnecessary stuff
+1. Click "Create Pull Request"
+1. You're done!

 ## Contribution Rules
-Okay, now for the good part.
-#### To make sure everyone's being nice, programmers are ***REQUIRED*** to post ALL updates (commits) to their own branch, labeled (your username/real.name)-update, unless you're in a Teletype Portal.
+#### To make sure everyone's being nice, programmers are ***REQUIRED*** to post ALL updates (commits) to their own branch, labeled (your username/real.name)-update, unless you're in a Teletype Portal, Atom users.
+(Jaideeeeeeeeeeeeeen!)
 #### The person posting the updates must add everyone else as contributors to the commit.
 #### When posting a pull request to send your updates (try doing it at the end of each meet, at least), please label it based on what it's about.
-For example, if [@TheFinalDawn](https://github.com/TheFinalDawn) were to fix a turning bug that caused the robot to turn forever, he would label the pull request "Fix infinite turning bug" and add the [bug](https://github.com/TheFinalDawn/kalles-robotics/labels/bug) label to the request.
+For example, if [@TheFinalDawn](https://github.com/TheFinalDawn) were to fix a turning bug that caused the robot to turn forever, he would label the pull request "Fix infinite turning bug" and add the [bug](https://github.com/Kalles-Robotics-Club/kalles-robotics/labels/bug) label to the request.
-#### It is preferred you use Teletype when programming.
+#### It is preferred you use Teletype when programming. (this is an add on for Atom, you can request it be set up.)
 #### Please contact your head programmer for help with GitHub-related issues.